Why is my RV battery not charging? Problems & Solutions

 Step 1: If you have voltage at the connector but the battery still shows less than 12.8 volts, there may be a wiring problem.

-Step 2: Look for battery solenoids on the line that may be causing the problem.
+Step 2: Look for battery solenoids in the line that might be causing the problem.

-Why doesn't my RV battery hold the charge?
+Why doesn't my RV battery hold a charge?

-Deeply discharging your RV battery is the most common reason why it doesn't hold charge.
+Over-discharging your RV battery is the most common reason it won't hold a charge.
 Most RV batteries should not be discharged beyond 50% of their capacity before recharging.
-Other factors such as age, incorrect charging voltage and incorrect charging methods can also affect the performance of the battery.
+Other factors such as age, incorrect charging voltage and incorrect charging methods can also affect battery performance.

 1. Check the date stamp